jboss-switchyard/quickstarts/soap-binding-rpc/Readme.md

 JBoss AS 7
 ----------
-1. Build the quickstart:

-        mvn clean install

-2. Start JBoss AS 7 in standalone mode:
+1. Start JBoss AS 7 in standalone mode:

         ${AS}/bin/standalone.sh --server-config=standalone.xml

-3. Deploy the quickstart
+2. Build and deploy the quickstart

-        mvn jboss-as:deploy
+        mvn install -Pdeploy

-4. Open a console window and type
+3. Open a console window and type

         mvn exec:java -Dexec.args=Einstein

-5. You should see the following output
+4. You should see the following output
 ```
     <SOAP-ENV:Envelope xmlns:SOAP-ENV="http://schemas.xmlsoap.org/soap/envelope/">
         <SOAP-ENV:Header/>